Poseidon4767/Rhythmix-Client/README.md

 6. Run `pip install -r requirements.txt`
 7. Wait for the previous command to finish.
 8. Run `python main.py`.
 If that does not work, run `python3 main.py`
+9. Make a folder and name it 'music' in the same folder where main.py is located.
+10. Download some audio files and put them in the 'music' folder.